Medford - Supporting Legal Professionals at Work: Navigating the Demands of Practice

 This CLE seminar has been approved for 1 MHSU and 1 Practical Skills MCLE credits.

-Registration deadline is Thursday, May 7, 2026, at noon.
+Registration deadline is Friday, May 8, 2026, at noon.

 PLEASE NOTE: The PLF and OAAP are committed to providing accessible events.
 For accessibility or accommodation requests or other questions, please call 503.639.6911 or toll-free 800.452.1639 or email [email protected] at least 72 hours before the date of the CLE seminar.